relayos/getrelayos.com/cline_docs/products/b2b/integrate/gtm.md

 - **Supportive:** Providing comprehensive resources, documentation, and assistance

 ## Positioning Statement
-For developers and technical teams at medium to large enterprises who need to integrate communication capabilities into existing systems, RelayOS Integrate™ is an advanced API and integration platform that provides the tools to build custom, secure communication solutions.
-Unlike Twilio and other generic communication APIs, our product offers superior enterprise security, flexible deployment options, and seamless integration with the entire RelayOS ecosystem.
+For developers and technical teams at medium to large enterprises who need to integrate communication capabilities into existing systems, RelayOS Integrate™ is an advanced API and integration platform that provides the tools to build custom, secure communication solutions with configurable privacy controls.
+Unlike Twilio and other generic communication APIs, our product offers superior enterprise security, flexible deployment options, seamless integration with the entire RelayOS ecosystem, and a comprehensive privacy framework that lets organizations choose the right balance between functionality and privacy for their specific needs.

 ## Value Proposition
-RelayOS Integrate™ transforms how organizations build communication solutions by providing a comprehensive, developer-friendly platform with enterprise-grade security and ultimate flexibility—resulting in faster development cycles, more innovative applications, and seamless integration with existing business processes without compromising on security or compliance.
+RelayOS Integrate™ transforms how organizations build communication solutions by providing a comprehensive, developer-friendly platform with enterprise-grade security, ultimate flexibility, and configurable privacy controls—resulting in faster development cycles, more innovative applications, and seamless integration with existing business processes without compromising on security, compliance, or data privacy.

 ## Target Audience Messaging